-Competitive Strengths
+Competitive Strengths and Potential Cost Savings

-Our PLEX-based product candidates offer three distinct potential advantages that together can overcome the limitations of other local delivery solutions:
+Our technology platform offers three distinct potential advantages that together can overcome the limitations of other local delivery solutions:

-- We can improve therapeutic effect by pre-determining the duration that a drug or a drug combination is most effectively released inside the body.
+- We can improve therapeutic effect by pre-determining the duration that a drug or drug combination is most effectively released inside the body.
 We are capable of enabling drug delivery up to several months.
-For example, we have designed BonyPid-1000 with a drug release period of three to four weeks and PLEX with a drug release period of several months. - We enhance safety and efficacy when we pre-define the rate and quantity of drugs released.
-As a result, our PLEX-based product candidates release a small but effective drug dose with the benefit of reducing potential adverse side effects, toxicity and costs.
-One vial of BonyPid-1000 for example, utilizes slightly more than 1% of the accepted 30-day systemic antibiotic regimen. - We ensure that the drugs, encapsulated by PLEX technology, are fully active upon release by protecting them in a dry, secure, physical reservoir located at the area of the treated site.
-We are also able to encapsulate sensitive or unstable drugs over significant periods.
+For example, we have designed BonyPid with a drug release period of three to four weeks. - We control safety and efficacy when we pre-define the rate and quantity of drugs released during the predetermined release period.
+As a result, we have the ability to permit a small drug dose as an effective treatment with the benefit of reducing potential adverse side effects, toxicity and costs. - We ensure that the drugs are fully active upon release by protecting them in a dry, secure, physical reservoir located at the area of the treated tissue.
+We enable the use of unstable drugs over significant periods and reduce the need for a large overall dose to prolong local treatment.